RLsys-Foundation/TritonForge/SLIME/README.md

-# SMART (SLIME-based Multi-turn Adaptive Reinforcement Training)
+# SLIME (Scalable Language model Improvement by Merit-based Exploration)

+**Honest Disclosure:** This is a fixed and improved version of the original [SLIME](https://github.com/THUDM/slime) framework.
+We believe in transparency - this repository contains SLIME with essential bug fixes, optimizations, and enhancements that make it production-ready for GPU kernel generation tasks.
+All credit for the foundational framework goes to the original SLIME authors.

-**SMART** is an advanced reinforcement learning framework for training Large Language Models to generate optimized GPU kernels.
-Built on top of [SLIME (Scalable Language model Improvement by Merit-based Exploration)](https://github.com/THUDM/slime), SMART enables multi-turn iterative kernel improvement through compilation feedback and performance metrics.
+**SLIME** is an advanced reinforcement learning framework for training Large Language Models to generate optimized GPU kernels, enabling multi-turn iterative kernel improvement through compilation feedback and performance metrics.

 ## 🎯 Overview

-SMART extends SLIME's capabilities to specifically target GPU kernel generation, implementing:
+This fixed version of SLIME includes improvements and optimizations specifically for GPU kernel generation, implementing:

 - **🔄 Multi-Turn Refinement**: Iteratively improve kernels through up to 3 turns based on compilation errors and performance feedback
 - **📊 Custom Reward Functions**: Tailored rewards for compilation success, functional correctness, and performance speedup